engivan-oracle/developer/java-management/understand-concepts-related-to-oci-resources-for-jms/understand-concepts-related-to-oci-resources-for-jms.md

         These policy statements allow JMS to work with services including monitoring metrics, logs and object storage in the fleet.

-    - Additional dynamic groups and policies would be automatically created in OCI to enable advanced features when creating a fleet.
+    When advanced features are enabled during the fleet creation, additional dynamic groups and policies would be automatically created in OCI.

-    - Policies are applied to these additional dynamic groups: "JMS\_Advanced\_Features\_INSTANCE\_PRINCIPALS\_GROUP" and  "JMS\_Advanced\_Features\_MACS\_GROUP" .
-This allows management agents and compute instances to access object storage in the fleet so that crypto event analysis and JDK Flight Recording data can be uploaded into the fleet object storage bucket.
+    This allows JMS, the management agents and the compute instances to access object storage in the fleet for uploading of information such as crypto event analysis report and JDK Flight Recording data.

 4. Compartment: